fdvmoreira/ipv4-calculator/README.md

 ## Installation

 This tool is a web application and does not require any installation.
-Simply access the tool through a web browser and input the necessary information to perform subnet address calculations.
+Simply access it through a web browser and input the necessary information to perform subnet address calculations.

+## License

+This project is licensed under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute the code as needed.
 ## Contributing

 Contributions and feedback are welcome!
 If you find a bug, have a feature request, or want to contribute to the project, please feel free to submit an issue or create a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as needed.
+**Note:** Any code submitted to this repository is assumed to be under an MIT license unless explicitly stated.

 ## Acknowledgments